LucasBarbosaRocha/lucasbarbosarocha.github.io/_projects/(2) Snake game.md

 This project features a Python implementation of the classic snake game as found on Nokia cell phones.
 The implementation is done in the Python programming language.
 The project is a product of João Tinti's pyGame course.
-For further information about the course, visit: https://www.youtube.com/@joao-tinti
+For further information about the course, visit [@joao-tinti](https://www.youtube.com/@joao-tinti)

 Click on Learn More to access the repository.